Selah Season | Purpose Life Church

 not a free fall

-Every Selah Season moves through four intentional phases — each one designed to honor your rest while positioning you well for what comes next.
+Every Selah Season moves through four intentional phases, each one designed to honor your rest while positioning you well for what comes next.
+Nothing about this season is left to chance.

 1